Cost of Living Adjustments

-The purpose of these adjustments is to insure that all LAGERS retirees continue to have full purchasing power with their LAGERS benefit as the cost of living fluctuates from year to year.
+The purpose of these adjustments is to ensure that all LAGERS retirees continue to have full purchasing power with their LAGERS benefit as the cost of living fluctuates from year to year.

 - Based on the Consumer Price Index (CPI)

-- Given at the discretion of the LAGERS Board annually
+- Given at the discretion of the LAGERS’ Board of Trustees annually

-- Cannot to exceed 4% in a given year
+- Cannot exceed 4% in a given year

 - You may not yet be eligible.
 To be eligible for your first cost of living adjustment, you must be retired for a full 12 consecutive months, including an October 1st.
-For example, if you retired November 1, 2016, you would not receive your first adjustment until October 1, 2018.
-Read our blog post about this topic.
+For example, if you retired on November 1, 2020, you would not receive your first adjustment until October 1, 2022.

 - Inflation might have been negative.
 Because LAGERS Board bases the adjustments on the CPI, in years of deflation, instead of decreasing benefits, the board awards no change.